thelingxichen/scSVAS/webserver/markdown/Embedding_Map.markdown

    + Download </br>
      An SVG file will be generated when you click the ''Download'' button.
 We offer two themes, dark and light.
 To switch to the light theme, please click the ''Light Theme'' button.
    + Tooltips and Highlights </br>
-     When your cursor hovers over an component on the visualization panel, essential information about the component will show up in the tooltip, and related components will be highlighted.
-There are two major types of component in the ''CNV Embedding Map'' application and their tooltipping and highlighting interactions are as follows:
+     When your cursor hovers over a component on the visualization panel, essential information about the component will show up in the tooltip, and related components will be highlighted.
+There are two major types of component in the ''Embedding Map'' application and their tooltipping and highlighting interactions are as follows:
      + Hexagon bins on the 2D-Embedding hexagon plot </br>
        The tooltip will display the x and y coordinates,  the coloring value, the number of cells in the bin, and the list of cell IDs.
      + Scatter point on the 2D-Embedding scatter plot </br>